Mathos: Battle of Utica

 Mathos ordered the rebels north and blockaded the two main cities – other than Carthage – that had not already come over: the major ports of Utica and Hippo (modern Bizerte).
 Mathos took charge of the siege of Hippo, Spendius of Utica and the blockade of Carthage from Tunis was under a third general, Autaritus, a Gaul.
 In early 240 BC Hanno, whose whereabouts during the mutiny are unknown, set off with the army to relieve Utica; he took with him 100 elephants and a siege train.

 Hanno stormed Spendius's camp in the Battle of Utica with his 8,000–10,000 men and the elephants, and routed the 10,000 besiegers.
 Hanno's army took over the camp and Hanno himself entered the city in triumph.
 However, the battle-hardened veterans of Spendius's army regathered in the nearby hills and, not being pursued, returned towards Utica.
 The Carthaginians, accustomed to fighting the militias of the Numidian cities, were still celebrating their victory when the rebels counter-attacked.
 The Carthaginians fled, with great loss of life, losing their baggage and siege trains.

 For the rest of the year Hanno skirmished with the rebel force, repeatedly missing opportunities to bring it to battle or to place it at a disadvantage; the military historian Nigel Bagnall writes of Hanno's "incompetence as a field commander".
-The modern historian Dexter Hoyos assesses Mathos as a passible strategist but an inept field commander and notes that he put Spendius in charge of all major mobile operations until his death.
+The modern historian Dexter Hoyos assesses Mathos as a passable strategist but an inept field commander and notes that he put Spendius in charge of all major mobile operations until his death.
 Hoyos speculates that Mathos took charge of logistics and attempted to both maximise and coordinate the war effort of the rebellious African towns.